ibrahim-humadi/Daz-Misc-Scripts/README.md

   - Sets the currently selected node's X,Y,Z Translate values to 0.
 * **MatchTransforms.dsa**
   - Takes the first selected node and changes its Transform's (XYZ Translate, rotate, and scale) to match the second selected node/figure.
+* **MatchTransformsAndPose.dsa**
+  - Takes the first selected node and changes its Transform's (XYZ Translate, rotate, and scale) to match the second selected node/figure.
+Copies the First node's pose and pastes it to second Node/figure.
 * **MoveToFocalPoint.dsa**
   - Moves the currently selected node/nodes to the current viewport's focal point.
 * **MoveToFocalPointAndToFloor.dsa**